NEW (17 April 2023) Assistant Projects Manager

 - Excellent verbal and interpersonal skills

-- Proficiency in Microsoft Word, Excel, Access
+- Proficiency in Microsoft Word, Excel, and database skills

-- Possession of a valid driver’s license
+- Must have a valid driver’s license

-- Experience in the Southwest United States archaeology
+- Experience in the western US.

 Desert Archaeology is an Equal Opportunity Employment company.